Daewon Song

-Daewon Song (born February 19, 1975) (송대원) is an American professional skateboarder.
+David Daewon Song (born February 19, 1975) is a Korean-American professional skateboarder.
 He is the co-founder and co-owner of Almost Skateboards and Thank You Skateboards, and continues to skate for the latter company.
 Song was named the 2006 "Skater of the Year" by Thrasher magazine, an award that is widely considered to be one of the most significant honors in skateboarding.

 Early life

-Song, a Korean American, was born in Seoul, South Korea, and grew up in Gardena, California, following a year spent with his grandmother in Hawaii.
+Song was born in Seoul, South Korea, and grew up in Gardena, California, following a year spent with his grandmother in Hawaii.
 During the first half of his life, Song was raised by his older sister, who also raised Song's brother.
 Song revealed in a "Milestone" interview for The Skateboard Mag that both of his parents were perceived as "insane" by their neighbors due to their constant fighting—Song explained that, on occasion, he would need to telephone the police.
 Song's mother, who once shot her husband in the face, died in 1999, predeceasing Song's father.

 When he was fourteen years of age, Song started skateboarding during a two-month period when his parents were separated—he was given his first skateboard by his mother and was later sponsored by a skateboard shop in the South Bay area of Los Angeles, California called Sporting Ideas.
 Prior to this, Song received attention for his artistic abilities, winning drawing contests and engaging in the commercial art field at a very young age.
 Song provided insight into his family life in a 2005 interview:

 You know Asian parents, man; they're gnarly.
 They want you to become some lead pianist in an orchestra or, like every parent, they want you to become a doctor.
 I was really into art when I was a young kid, and I won a lot of awards, so my parents thought that's what I'd pursue.
 Then I got picked up in skateboarding and started getting free stuff.
 They were tripping, like, "Where are you getting all this free stuff?"
 They thought I was stealing money from them.